v1nnyrusso/Pantry-Network/README.md

 - Admin: Admins can CRUD (create, read, update and delete) staff and products.
 They can also delete messages sent via contact form.

-- Unauthorised user: Can login, register and send in a contact form message, as well as peruse the website.
+- Unauthorised user: Can login, register and send in a contact form message, as well as peruse non-role-specific sections of the website.
 All of the above can do this.

 Directory Structure (MVC)